Good Friday 2017 Hours: Are Banks Open Today? A Full List Of What’s Open And What’s Closed On April 14

-Good Friday 2017 is here, but folks looking to run some errands before Easter might find it’s difficult to determine what’s open and what’s closed.
+Good Friday 2017 is here, but folks looking to run some errands before Easter might find that it’s difficult to determine what’s open and what’s closed.

 Are banks open on Good Friday?
 How about the post office?